Paweł Pawlikowski: 2000s

+2010s

+In 2011, he wrote and directed a film loosely adapted from Douglas Kennedy's novel The Woman in the Fifth, starring Ethan Hawke and Kristin Scott Thomas.

 On 19 October 2013, his film Ida (starring Agata Kulesza) won the Best Film Award at the London Film Festival, on the same night that Anthony Chen, one of his students at the National Film and Television School, won the Sutherland Prize for the Best First Film, for Ilo Ilo.
 Ida won the 2015 Academy Award for Foreign Language Film on 23 February 2015, the first Polish film to do so.
 In the same year, he was a member of the jury headed by Alfonso Cuarón at the 72nd Venice International Film Festival.

 In 2017, Pawlikowski adapted Emmanuel Carrère's biographical novel Limonov (2011), based on the life of Eduard Limonov, into a screenplay.
 Pawlikowski planned to direct the film adaptation but revealed in 2020 that he lost interest in the character and abandoned plans to direct.

 His most recent film, Cold War earned him the Best Director Award at the 2018 Cannes Film Festival.
 It also won five awards at the 2018 European Film Awards including Best Film, Best Director and Best Actress Awards.
 In 2019, he was announced as one of the members of the jury at the Cannes Film Festival.

+2020s

-Pawlikowski's next film is scheduled to begin filming in 2023 under the working title The Island.
-The film is inspired by true events and will star Joaquin Phoenix and Rooney Mara as an American couple in the 1930s, who leave behind civilization to live on a deserted island.
+In October 2022, reports emerged that Pawlikowski's next film, under the working title The Island, was scheduled to begin filming in 2023.
+The film is inspired by true events and cast Joaquin Phoenix and Rooney Mara as an American couple in the 1930s, who leave behind civilization to live on a deserted island.

+In May 2023, production for The Island was halted, weeks before filming was set to begin, as a result of the impending 2023 SAG-AFTRA strike.
+In December 2023, cinematographer Łukasz Żal stated that the project was unlikely to ever be made.
+In February 2024, Mara stated that herself, Phoenix, and Pawlikowski are still committed to make the film, but was unsure of when it may be filmed.